 Research in Arts

-The School brings together research expertise and achievements in three related disciplinary fields: Music and Sonic Arts; Drama and Arts Management; Film, Broadcast, and Screen Media.
+The School brings together research expertise and achievements in three related disciplinary fields: Music; Drama and Arts Management; Film, Broadcast, and Screen Media.

 Interdisciplinary Groups and Research Centres